Hennepin Probate / Mental Health Court

 Q: How much are certified copies of "sale papers" for property?

-Estates: Sale papers consist of the Will, Order Admitting or Informal Statement, and Letters - $48.00.
+Estates: Sale papers consist of the Will, Order Admitting or Informal Statement, and Letters - $14.00 per copy of a document.

-Guardianship / Conservatorships: Sale papers consist of the Order Directing Sale, Order Confirming Sale, and Letters.
-Each of these documents consists of one page unless the legal description is unusually long.
-The fee for sale papers is $48.00.
+Guardianship / Conservatorships: Sale papers consist of the Order Directing Sale, Order Confirming Sale, and Letters - $14.00 per copy of a document.

 Q: How and where can I get copies of court documents?